chklauser/rust-nvm/README.md

 Native Virtual Machine
 ======================

-A toy virtual machine executing a stack-based byte code.
+A toy virtual machine executing a register-based "byte code".

 And since I'm too lazy to write byte code programs myself, I also included a toy compiler for a toy language.

 The Toy Language
 ----------------
 A simple procedural structured programming language.
-It only handles integers and integer arithmetic and comparison.
+It only handles integers, integer arithmetic and comparison.

 Routines have a number of named parameters.
 Any name used in a routine, that is not a parameter is assumed to be the name of a local variable.
 Arguments can be passed by value (default) or by reference (`ref`).